God’s Messenger – Malachi 3

 I take delight in Him!
 Matthew 3:16-17 (HCSB)

-The presence of the Holy Spirit descending like a dove and the approving voice of the Father at Jesus’ baptism is a scriptural appearance of the Holy Trinity.
+The presence of the Holy Spirit descending like a dove and the approving voice of God the Father is scriptural documentation of the Holy Trinity, seen at Jesus’ baptism.

 Reflection

-Father, we lift up our loved ones and all those You have placed in our lives, asking You to draw them to Yourself and to Your salvation in Christ by the power of the Holy Spirit, just as You drew the multitudes to the Jordan River to hear and be baptized by John the Baptist.
+Father God, thank You for loving me.
+We lift up our loved ones and all those You have placed in our lives, asking You to draw them closer to Yourself and to Your salvation in Jesus Christ, by the power of the Holy Spirit.
+Draw them just as You drew the multitudes to the Jordan River to hear John the Baptist’s message and be baptized.
 We ask this in Jesus’ name, Amen.